lindakatcodes/node-course-files/README.md

 Introduction to some main fundamentals of working in Node, creating a note-taking app.

 ## Weather App
-Started using asynchronous functions and accessing data from multiple API's, as well as some basic web deployment.
+Started using asynchronous functions, as well as some basic web deployment.
+Uses darksky.net and mapbox.com to get weather forecasts for the provided location.
+My site is hosted here: [My weather app](https://katt-weather-app.herokuapp.com/)

 ## Task App
-Created a task / to-do API from scratch.
+Creating a task / to-do API from scratch.
 Working with all the things: MongoDB, Mongoose, Express, Postman, Robo 3T.
-Covered creating routes for different end points; basic user authentication; promises; hashing passwords; running middleware functions in Express; connecting different models in Mongoose.
+Covered creating routes for different end points; basic user authentication; promises; hashing passwords; running middleware functions in Express; linking different models together in Mongoose.